NTUEELightDance/2021-LightDance-Sword/README.md

 Use swordLedGen.js to generate png sword files.

 ## Usage
 After designing a pattern, add the led pattern in LedManager variable "pic_data_test".
-Use the swordLedGen.js to generate png files, and add the files to 編舞程式 server.
+Use the swordLedGen.js to generate png images, and add the images to 編舞程式.